Ant who? Declan Donnelly and Jeremy Kyle reveal shock bromance at Ascot

 Declan Donnelly, 42 appeared to be having the time of his life at day two of Royal Ascot with his new bff, Jeremy Kyle, 52.

-The presenters were pictured alongside a less-than-happy Piers Morgan, 53, who had seemingly not been as lucky on the horses.
+The presenters were pictured alongside a less-than-happy Piers Morgan, 53, who had seemingly not been so lucky on the horses.

 Credit: Rex - Jeremy Kyle cracks a joke with Dec

-Dec, who is soon to become a father, was pictured arriving at the event with wife Ali Astall, who is due to give birth to their first child in September this year.
+Dec, who is soon to become a father, was pictured arriving at the event with his wife Ali Astall, who will welcome their first child in September.

-READ MORE: Jeremy Kyle reveals he's become a grandfather for the first time as daughter gives birth
+Read more: Jeremy Kyle becomes a grandfather for the first time

-The couple revealed that they were 'delighted' at discovering they were to become parents, after the news was leaked slightly earlier than they had hoped.
+In March the couple revealed that they were 'delighted' at discovering they were to become parents, after the news was leaked slightly earlier than they had hoped.

 At the time, Dec posted to his social media accounts: "'Just wanted to say thank you for all the lovely messages.

 "The news has sneaked out a little earlier than we had hoped but Ali and I are delighted to be expecting our first child.
-Thanks for all the love, we really appreciate it."

 Credit: Getty - Ant and Ali arrive at day two of Royal Ascot